-8/10 dinghy dolly.
-Preparing for a sailing dinghy beach or shore launch and how to leave and return to a weather or lee shore.
+Uses of the dinghy dolly in preparing for a sailing dinghy beach or shore launch and how to leave and return to a weather or lee shore landing.
 The process requires checking the tide then assessing onshore winds and offshore winds then how to leave in deep or shallow water.

 When deciding to go sailing, choose an appropriate beach and only go afloat when weather and water conditions suit your level of expertise.
 When arriving at the chosen sailing beach ask local sailors for advice before going afloat for their experience of the prevailing conditions.
 Check out the local weather forecast on a car radio, or ring the harbour master's office and any other maritime safety information service.

 Take a look at all wind indicators which help to assess the conditions.
 Note the direction that flags are flying ashore and on moored boats along with any smoke trails.
 The behaviour of trees moving in the wind is another indicator as well as waves on the water.
 These will indicate the strength and direction of wind gusts.

 Onshore winds feel stronger and if moderate or strong it will cause waves to break on the beach.
 An onshore wind makes it difficult to launch and sail off because it blows the dinghy back onto the shore, but makes it easy returning to the shore.
 When the water is shallow a long way out, the waves break some distance from the beach but if the shoreline is steep, the waves break on the shore.

 Offshore winds true strength can be difficult to judge while on land.
 Its strength, sailing further from the shore has a tendency to increase beyond that which is suited to your sailing ability.
 An offshore wind makes it easy to sail away with the absence of waves on the beach along with being blown clear of the shore.
 Returning could be difficult with the danger of wind making it impossible to return to base.